Data-driven core collapse supernova multilateration with first neutrino events: Method

 where $\braket{t_1^{\alpha A}}$ indicates the rescaled estimate from Eq.~\ref{eq:nexpt1a}, based on the event times from detector $A$.
 Crucially, $\braket{t_1^A}$ and $\braket{t_1^{\alpha A}}$ have no lag between them; the only difference in the expectation values is due to the relative yield $\alpha$.
 The difference $\braket{t_1^A}-\braket{t_1^{\alpha A}}$ therefore represents the estimated bias in the first-event difference due only to the relative yields of the two detectors.
-The expectation value of $Z$ is thus, ideally, the lag itself, and $Z-\tau$ the residual bias.
+The expectation value of $Z_{AB}$ is thus, ideally, the true lag itself, {\it i.e.}, $\tau_{AB}$ evaluated with the true supernova direction.
+We call $Z_{AB}-\tau_{AB}$ the ``residual bias'', and we use $Z_{AB}$ as our estimate of $\Delta t_{AB}$ in Eq.~\ref{eq:chi2}.